Dublin classes resumed at 3:30 p.m., following a power outage. More

 Plan of Study

-Students should be familiar with their department’s web page for the most up to date information about their major such as courses required for graduation, admission criteria for the major, faculty contact information, career information, and your plan of study.
+Students should be familiar with their department’s web page for the most up to date information about their major such as courses required for graduation, admission criteria for the major, faculty contact information, career information, and the plan of study.
 Your plan of study will map out what you need to take each semester in order to graduate.

 Click here to see a complete list of web links to CSCC Majors and Programs.

 Degree Audit Report DARS

-The Degree Audit will allow you to see what courses you have completed or are scheduled to complete, how they apply to a program or certificate, and what courses still remain for you to finish.
+The Degree Audit will allow you to see how completed and in-progress courses apply toward a degree or certificate, as well as what courses still remain for that need to be finished.

 For most students, just reviewing or looking at their audit usually assists them in developing a plan or schedule.
-Please note that any course which has a "minus" (-) sign indicates that you need to take and successfully complete that course to complete the degree.
-There is a "Legend" at the bottom of the audit which explains all the symbols and abbreviations used.
+Please note that any course which has a "minus" (-) or "X" indicates that you need to take and successfully complete that course to complete the degree.
+There is a Legend at the bottom of the audit which explains all the symbols and abbreviations used.